 Denebola is located in the constellation Leo.
 Leo is the 12th largest constellation in the sky, occupying an area of 947 square degrees.
 Like other zodiac constellations, it was first listed by the Greek astronomer Claudius Ptolemy in the 2nd century CE and is considered one of the 48 Greek constellations.
-Easily recognizable for the Sickle asterism that outlines the Lion’s mane, the constellation represents the Nemean lion killed by Heracles as part of his 12 labours.
+Easily recognizable for the Sickle asterism that outlines the Lion’s mane, the constellation represents the Nemean lion that met its end at the hands of Heracles as part of the hero’s Twelve Labours.

-Leo also contains Wolf 359, one of the nearest stars to the Sun, the carbon star CW Leonis, the brightest star in the infrared N-band (10 μm), the variable red giant R Leonis, and Caffau’s Star (SDSS J102915+172927), one of the oldest known stars in our galaxy with an estimated age of 13 billion years.
+Leo also contains Wolf 359, one of the nearest stars to the Sun, Icarus (MACS J1149 LS1), one of the most distant stars known, the carbon star CW Leonis, the brightest star in the infrared N-band (10 μm), the variable red giant R Leonis, and Caffau’s Star (SDSS J102915+172927), one of the oldest known stars in our galaxy with an estimated age of 13 billion years.

 The best time of year to observe the stars and deep sky objects in Leo is during the month of April, when the constellation rises high in the evening sky.